 Proposals should be concrete and be able to implement.

 Could you describe both the model and the syntax for the proposal?

-#2 Updated by Boris Stitnicky 12 months ago
+#2 Updated by Boris Stitnicky almost 2 years ago

 Here is my understanding of the original author's idea, which, I hope, will not turn out to be dismally and irremediably flawed.
 Its mind-boggling quality pleasantly intrigues me, as is the case with many extant Ruby features.
 I was made receptive to the original author's idea, as I just recently implemented emancipated constant magic (#7149).
 I don't see such a big difference between constant assignment hooks and variable assignment hooks – Ruby constants, I understood, are just squeamish variables after all.